kyma-project/control-plane/docs/internal/investigations/dapr-remote-runtime-configuration/configuration_concept.md

 The System Broker will be responsible for fetching data from different types of runtimes (e.g. Cloud Foundry or customer Kubernetes cluster with service catalog installed on it).

 ### Kyma Control Plane
-It is responsible for provisioning new Kyma runtimes and providing initial configurations for them.
+The Kyma Control Plane is responsible for managing the Kyma instances.
+It allows to provision Kyma Runtimes as well as it is a central place where the Kyma instances can fetch their configuration from.
 The Runtime Director will be a service that will be responsible for managing and controlling runtimes through runtime agents.

 ### Runtimes